 The Victorian era was named after Queen Victoria of England, who came to power in 1837 and died in 1901, during a rather progressive period of time in history–with the invention of automobiles, electricity, and indoor plumbing just to name a few.
 Each of the Victorian era’s three distinct subsets (Early, Mid, and Late Victorian) represent a defining period of her life during her reign as Queen of England.

 Early Victorian: the Romantic Period (1837-1860)

 During the early years of her reign, Queen Victoria was joyously married to King Albert.
-Jewelry from the Early Victorian era therefore reflects the fresh, youthful joy they had for each other–evident in the period’s romantic, nature-inspired design.
+Jewelry from the Early Victorian era tends to reflect the fresh, youthful joy they had for each other which is evident in the period’s romantic, nature-inspired design.

 Late Victorian: the Aesthetic Period (1890-1901)

-The Late Victorian era focused more so on the advancement of industrialization in the United States, and manufactured jewelry–which was in high demand due in part to the emerging middle class.
-The Late Victorian era incorporated a number of novel, feminine designs and motifs including: double hearts, ribbons, bows, horseshoes and crescent moons.
-This subset of the Victorian era introduced a new level of practicality to jewelry–the “Gibson Girl”, the new independent and sporty woman, wore earrings to accompany her pinned back hair and intricate hairpins to keep her hair in place for example.
+The Late Victorian era focused more so on the advancement of industrialization in the United States and manufactured jewelry, which was in high demand due in part to the emerging middle class.
+The Late Victorian era incorporated a number of novel, feminine designs and motifs including double hearts, ribbons, bows, horseshoes, and crescent moons.
+This subset of the Victorian era introduced a new level of practicality to jewelry, personified by the “Gibson Girl”, the independent and sporty woman, who wore earrings to accompany her pinned back hair and intricate hairpins to keep her hair in place, for example.